littlepictures/sea_surface_temperature/README.md

 The data for this infographic came from the yearly_global_mean measurements, which provide 35 years of observations.

 To prepare the data, follow these steps:
-- Open .csv file in an appropriate application (e.g. MS Excel)
+- Open .csv file in an appropriate editor
-- Set number format of value cells to 2 decimal places, for simplicity.
+- Normalise the values to 2 decimal places, for simplicity.

 ## Creating Visualizations

 To recreate this visualization:
-- Using appropriate software, create a 51 step colour ramp (e.g. #00adff to #fafa6e), to correspond with the 0.01 degree increments over the 0.51C temperature increase range observed in the dataset
+- Using appropriate software, create a 51 step colour ramp (e.g. #00adff to #fafa6e), corresponding with 0.01 degree increments over the 0.51C temperature increase observed in the dataset
-- Programatically or manually create 35 vector shapes, representing each year of the dataset, with progressively increased height and width (e.g 10px), to form a mosaic
+- Programatically or manually create 35 vector shapes, representing each year of the dataset, with progressively increased height and/or width (in this example, 10px), to form a mosaic
-- Programatically or manually assign to the appropriate colour from your ramp to each progressive shape, according to the temperature value measured for that year
+- Programatically or manually assign to the appropriate colour from the ramp to each progressive shape, according to the temperature value measured for that year
 - In the example provided, the middle shape represents the year 1981 and the outer 2016, but feel free to experiment with placement, order and sizing as required.

 ## CREDITS & LICENSE